 Kentucky has an estimated 8,000 brownfields.
 There is a Kentucky Brownfield Inventory, but it is not comprehensive.
 It would be impossible to keep track of thousands of properties as they enter and leave the real estate market.
 Besides, listing could create a stigma on a property.
 The inventory lists mostly properties that have received some sort of state or federal assistance.
-So, if the inventory is such a limited list, how can someone find brownfields?
+If the inventory is such a limited list, how can someone find brownfields?

 If you have identified a preferred geographic area, the best source of information is the local officials.
 They know the brownfields in their communities (including some that are not on state environmental lists) and which properties might be available for sale.
 They also will know whether or not the area has zoning and if it would be suitable for a proposed development.
 The Kentucky Brownfield Redevelopment Program works with many cities, counties and area development districts and can help put you in touch with the right individuals.
+The Kentucky Brownfield Redevelopment Program can also create an ad hoc list of candidates, if you provide some criteria (e.g. preferred geographic area, required acreage, transportation needs, etc.) to narrow the search.
+We check with Department for Environmental Protection (DEP) staff and local officials to find potential properties that can fit your needs.